DhairyaParikh/egen_project/README.md

-# egen_project

-Coronavirus Visualization & Prediction
+#Coronavirus Visualization & Prediction
-Egen Solution Inc.
+##Egen Solution Inc.
 Creator – Dhairya Parikh
 Abstract – Coronavirus is a family of viruses that are named after their spiky crown.
 The novel coronavirus, also known as SARS-CoV-2, is a contagious respiratory virus that first reported in Wuhan, China.
 On 2/11/2020, the World Health Organization designated the name COVID-19 for the disease caused by the novel coronavirus.
 This project aims at exploring COVID-19 through data analysis and projections.
 Keywords – Coronavirus visualization, Prediction, Regression, Machine Learning